Pulse (Pink Floyd album): Content and recording

 Pulse includes a performance of the entirety of Pink Floyd's 1973 album The Dark Side of the Moon.
 It also features "Astronomy Domine", a Syd Barrett song not performed since the early 1970s.
 "Another Brick in the Wall, Part II" features small portions of the songs "Another Brick in the Wall, Part I", "The Happiest Days of Our Lives" and "Another Brick in the Wall, Part III".

-Unlike the previous Pink Floyd live album, Delicate Sound of Thunder, no parts were rerecorded in the studio.
+Unlike the previous Pink Floyd live album, Delicate Sound of Thunder, no parts were re-recorded in the studio.
 However, the band and producer James Guthrie fixed songs that had bad notes (as heard on some bootlegs) by lifting solos and corrected vocal lines from other performances as the band recorded most of the European leg.
 The album was mixed in QSound, which produces a 3D audio effect even on a two channel stereo system.

 Packaging

 The outer packaging for Pulse with the light compartment and holder removed and placed on top.

 Early CD versions came with a flashing red LED on the side of the case.
-This was designed by the EMI contractor Jon Kempner, who was awarded the platinum disc, using the now discontinued LM3909 LED flasher IC.
+This was designed by the EMI contractor Jon Kempner, using the now discontinued LM3909 LED flasher IC.
 The circuit was powered by a single AA battery; the battery life was stated to be over six months.
 Some versions were also made with two AA batteries and later editions of the CD set did not feature the blinking LED.
+Kempner was awarded a platinum disc.

 Essentially, it's a device which we thought was entertaining.
 It's an idea of Storm Thorgerson's which related to Dark Side and the pulse, and it's a live album so the box is "alive".
 After that, in terms of seriously deep meanings, one might be struggling a bit.